Orchids Logo

 Conclusion

 Both everyday life and advanced math require an understanding of fractions.
-A solid foundation is created by understanding what fractions are, identifying their types such as proper fractions, improper fractions, and mixed fractions, and identifying like fractions, unlike fractions, and equivalent fractions builds a strong foundation.
+A solid foundation is created by understanding what fractions are, identifying their types, such as proper fractions, improper fractions, and mixed fractions, and recognizing like fractions, unlike fractions, and equivalent fractions.
+This builds a strong foundation.

 1. What is the definition of a fraction?